pdogra1299/jira-mcp-server/README.md

 Once configured, you can interact with Jira naturally:

 ```
-"Show me all open bugs in project JP"
+"Show me all open bugs in project PROJ"
 "Create a new task in PROJ with summary 'Update documentation'"
-"Add a comment to JP-1234 saying 'Fixed in latest release'"
+"Add a comment to PROJ-123 saying 'Fixed in latest release'"
-"What are the available transitions for JP-1234?"
+"What are the available transitions for PROJ-123?"
-"Move JP-1234 to In Progress"
+"Move PROJ-123 to In Progress"
-"Assign JP-1234 to john.doe@company.com"
+"Assign PROJ-123 to john.doe@company.com"
+"Get the required fields for creating issues in PROJ"
 ```

 ## Development